jian-hong/jianhong/README.md

 - Create an interactive application to control funds.

 ## Types of Pull/Merge Requests needed:
-- Suggestions to improve the functions of projects
+- Suggestions to improve the functions of the projects
-- Codes ideas for projects
+- Coding and programming ideas for the projects

 ![62b896f4eebd91567c2fa674518c1efb-3](https://user-images.githubusercontent.com/112492415/193466413-64ef2bdb-d135-4996-9395-17e2018e074e.jpg)
 To Be Continued....